 - Accelerating adoption of digital technologies.
 Consumers' preferences for digital experiences have accelerated in recent years.
 At the same time, new digital solutions are emerging to enable businesses to increase growth, drive efficiencies and enhance customer engagement.
-Together, these trends are contributing to the accelerating adoption of digital technologies. - Mobile enablement.
+Together, these trends are contributing to the accelerating adoption of digital technologies. - Increasingly vertical- and micro vertical-specific software needs.
+SMBs across verticals are specializing in order to better compete and align with end-customer preferences, which has resulted in a greater need for vertically-tailored software solutions to address micro-vertical specific workflows.
+For example, software for instructional dance and martial arts centers has emerged within the Fitness & Wellness industry in recent years to better service the specialized educational training needs of these end-customers. - Digital payments.
+Digital payment processing solution adoption continues to expand within our core SMB customer base.
+Six years ago, we estimated that less than 50% of SMBs in the United States had adopted digital payment processing solutions, and instead relied on paper invoices for payment.
+This has expanded to nearly 80% in the last couple of years, a trend that we expect to continue in the future.
+Integrated payments (e.g., digital payment acceptance that is embedded into the software that companies use to manage their businesses) have driven operating efficiencies for businesses and have improved payment security and tracking as compared to traditional paper methods. - Mobile enablement.
 Due in large part to consumer demand and purchasing habits, a substantial amount of commerce is now conducted via a mobile device, whether through a standalone mobile application or as an integrated, companion application to a broader web-based software.
 Mobile commerce is estimated to represent just over \$4.00 of every \$10.00 spent online, with growth rapidly outpacing other forms of eCommerce.
 Within the service economy in particular, home service, wellness and other professionals are often on-the-go, making mobile functionality of paramount importance. - Customer experience.
-With the confluence of changing consumer preferences towards digital and a younger, more tech-savvy generation of business owners taking seat, businesses are increasingly looking to upgrade and streamline how they engage with their customers.

-- Digital marketing.
+With the confluence of changing consumer preferences towards digital and a younger, more tech-savvy generation of business owners taking seat, businesses are increasingly looking to upgrade and streamline how they engage with their customers. - Digital marketing.
 Digital channels are allowing businesses to reach their existing and potential end consumers in more innovative, effective and efficient ways than ever before.
 We expect both increasing adoption of digital marketing tools, compounded by expected increased spend on such tools, recognizing the power and importance of these digital channels.
-These trends continue to give rise to evolving and new digital marketing solutions aimed at helping businesses target end consumers, lower acquisition costs and increase lifetime value. - Digital payments.
-Digital payment processing solution adoption continues to expand within our core SMB customer base.
-Five years ago, we estimated that less than 50% of SMBs in the United States had adopted digital payment processing solutions, and instead relied on paper invoices for payment.
-This has expanded to nearly 70% in the last couple of years, a trend that we expect to continue in the future.
-Integrated payments (e.g., digital payment acceptance that is embedded into the software that companies use to manage their businesses) have driven operating efficiencies for businesses and have improved payment security and tracking as compared to traditional paper methods. - Increasingly vertical- and micro vertical-specific software needs.
-SMBs across verticals are specializing in order to better compete and align with end-customer preferences, which has resulted in a greater need for vertically-tailored software solutions to address micro-vertical specific workflows.
-For example, software for instructional dance and martial arts centers has emerged within the Fitness & Wellness industry in recent years to better service the specialized educational training needs of these end-customers. - Decreasing barriers to software adoption.
-Given their size and resource capabilities, SMBs generally require lower priced and easier-toimplement technology solutions than larger-scale enterprise businesses.
+These trends continue to give rise to evolving and new digital marketing solutions aimed at helping businesses target end consumers, lower acquisition costs and increase lifetime value. - Decreasing barriers to software adoption.
+Given their size and resource capabilities, SMBs generally require lower priced and easier-to-implement technology solutions than larger-scale enterprise businesses.
 As a result of the innovations in cloud technology and the proliferation of SaaS, today's solutions are more affordable and easier for SMBs to implement than ever before.
-According to Cisco, cloud solutions are one of the top three areas for near-term technology investment for small businesses. - COVID-19 pandemic accelerated pre-existing trends.
-We believe the COVID-19 pandemic accelerated demand for digital solutions, especially in areas like customer engagement, resulting in SMBs increasing investment in technology to modernize and drive growth and operational efficiencies.
-According to Forrester, it saw significant gains in its Customer Experience Index in 2020 due to accelerated implementation and leverage of Voice of Customer ("VoC") measurement tools like Net Promoter Score ("NPS").
-We believe the effects of COVID-19 on businesses have advanced the shift to modern, cloud-based software solutions.
+According to Cisco, cloud solutions are one of the top three areas for near-term technology investment for small businesses.